brandon-benge/InterviewPrep/system-design/components/data-storage-management.md

   - **Composite Partitioning:** Combines multiple partitioning schemes to create a new approach.
 Example: Apply list partitioning first, then hash-based partitioning.
 Consistent hashing can be considered a composite of hash and list partitioning where hash reduces key-space to a listable size.

   - **Consistent Hashing:** Distribute data evenly across nodes, minimize reshuffling when nodes added/removed.
-Maps data to points on a circle where only K/n keys need remapping (K=keys, n=nodes).
-Used by DynamoDB, Cassandra, Memcached clusters.
+Maps data to points on a circle/ring where only K/n keys need remapping (K=keys, n=nodes).
+This is most useful when using virtual nodes where each virtual node represents a portion of the data in the circle/ring.
+Used by DynamoDB, Cassandra, CDNs, Memcached clusters.

 ### Indexes